laurent22/ripple/README.md

 # Ripple API reference ##

-See XXXX for the full reference.
+See the [Ripple GoDoc reference](http://godoc.org/github.com/laurent22/ripple/ripple) for the more information.